percona/postgres/contrib/pg_tde/documentation/docs/release-notes/rc2.md

 * **Restricted key provider configuration to superusers**

     The database owners can no longer configure key providers directly.
 Instead, they must refer to the superuser who manages the provider setup.
-This security improvement clearly separates the responsibilities between users and administrators.
+This security improvement clearly separates the responsibilities between users and administrators

 * **`tde_heap_basic` access method deprecation**